arshahin/DS_ML_Python/README.md

-# DS_ML_Python
+# Python-Data-Science-and-Machine-Learning-Bootcamp
-These are the course materials on data science and machine learning via Python
+Repo for Python Data Science and Machine Learning Bootcamp